Kraymer/pawnstore/README.rst

 - centralized access to your online and OTB chess games
 - chess.com and lichess.org importers
-- non symetric user-centric data representation to facilitate extraction of your own statistics
+- user-centric data representation to facilitate extraction of your own statistics

 Example
 -------